Curriculum

 In addition, students are required to participate in a 7 month practicum experience, where they are apprentice practitioners in a public or private sector position related to their particular interests and to American Government and Politics more broadly.
 The practicum is designed to prepare students for future careers in their chosen field.

-The program culminates in a field examination in American Government and with the writing of a major applied research paper on a topic related to the practicum experience.
+The program culminates with the writing of a major applied research paper on a topic related to the practicum experience.

 Fall Semester: 12 Credit Hours (4 Courses)